espace

 The right for an author to self-archive a copy of a conference paper is determined by the terms of the publishing agreement.

 Unfortunately there is not yet a comprehensive database of publisher policies summarising the self-archiving rights for conference papers.
-Sherpa Romeo may provide some information on conference proceedings with valid ISSNs.
+Open Policy Finder (formerly known as Sherpa Romeo) may provide some information on conference proceedings with valid ISSNs.
 Researchers will generally need to refer to their publishing agreement for specific author-self archiving rights.

 Published versions of conference papers are seldom permitted to be made openly available in espace unless the author retains copyright or the proceedings are made available under an open licence.